CLUBS & ACTIVITIES

 MODEL UNITED NATIONS

-Student Representative: Ethan S.
+Student Representative: Jacob K.

 Model United Nations of the University of Chicago involves 2,100 students from over 100 high schools, representing 115 different nations.
 Students represent a given country in simulations of various U. N. committees and related bodies.
 Topics include current issues and events in the world spotlight.
 Look for more information in the student bulletin.
 Moderated by Mrs. Rabine.
 Limited to Juniors and Seniors.